 800W water cooled spindle (max size), inverter and water pump also included.

 Cutting path 790mm Y x 830mm X x [+90:-30] Z Built as shown.
 90mm above spoiler board and 30mm below.

 System is all 110V for US wall outlets.

-Please note: The DIY build will have a 14 day lead time from the date of purchase to ensure kit completeness.
+Please note: The DIY build will have a typical 10 business day lead time from the date of purchase to ensure kit completeness.

 Photos provided by Eric Lien.

 Some of the amazing products that the artist known as R7 owners have made

 Find Similar Products by Tag

 Posted by Rob Wade on Nov 29th 2017